Mumble-SRL/MBAdminSwift/Readme.md

 ### CocoaPods

-CocoaPods is a dependency manager for iOS, which automates and simplifies the process of using 3rd-party libraries in your projects.
+[CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa Projects, which automates and simplifies the process of using 3rd-party libraries in your projects.
 You can install CocoaPods with the following command:

 ```ruby
 $ gem install cocoapods